Originally published by Huffington Post

 Me: There seems to be increasing recognition that yoga is effective not just for helping people respond better to stressful life situations, but also for releasing the long-term mental and emotional scars of stress and trauma.

 Amy Weintraub: Yes, absolutely.
-In fact, Dr. Bessel van der Kolk, the Medical Director at the Trauma Center at JRI in Brookline, Mass. has pioneered the use of yoga as a therapy for helping traumatized individuals.
+The former Medical Director at the Trauma Center at JRI in Brookline, Mass. has pioneered the use of yoga as a therapy for helping traumatized individuals.
 He is one of the world’s leading experts on post-traumatic stress disorder.
 He feels that yoga offers an essential technique for releasing the trauma that is held in the physical body and for reintegrating mind and body.

 Me: One of my favorite yoga quotes relates exactly to that point: “We hold the past in our bodies as well as in our mind.”
 It’s a beautiful recognition that the imprint of experience stored in the body is just as significant as the imprint stored in our conscious or subconscious memories.